The Homogenization Problem in LLMs: Towards Meaningful Diversity in AI Safety: Background

-The initial driver of diversity loss is the way our data is collected~\cite{bias-llm}.
-The archive does not fully or accurately represent reality.
-Minoritized populations are often underrepresented or \textbf{misrepresented} in the existing corpora of data~\cite{ai-safety-report}.
+The initial driver of diversity loss is the way our data is collected~\cite{bias-llm,streetlight}. \textit{The archive} refers to the corpora of training data, which, while serving as repositories of historical patterns, often fail to faithfully represent external reality.
+Indeed, minoritized populations are systematically underrepresented or misrepresented~\cite{ai-safety-report,multilingual,more-of-the-same}.